 Pooja Saxena is a typeface and graphic designer interested in multi-script design.
 After completing a stint with the font team at Apple, Inc.

-in late 2012, she moved back to India and now works as an independent typeface designer and consultant in Bangalore.
+in late 2012, she moved back to India and now divides her time between typeface design and consulting, and digital design.
 As a participant of GNOME’s Outreach Programme for Women

 in 2013, Pooja worked